emmaocruz/238-finalproject/README.md

+---
 title: Pitch Perfect
-short_description: pip install requirements.txt, Then run python app.py
+emoji: 🏆
 sdk: gradio
+short_description: 'To install on your own system: pip install requirements.txt,'
+---
+To install on your own system: pip install requirements.txt, then run python app.py